saud-learning-services/instructions-and-other-templates/docs/computer-setup.md

 > 💡If you get any error outputs, recheck if you downloaded the wrong version of Miniconda for your device.
 Otherwise, contact the Sauder Canvas API Team for for support.

 We can make the Anaconda Prompt available from the Git Bash terminal by default, which is what we will be using most of the time.
 Open the “Anaconda Prompt (miniconda3)” again and try this to configure Git Bash:
-- :white_check_mark: run the command `conda init bash` which should look similar to this:
+- :white_check_mark: Run the command `conda init bash` which should look similar to this:
 <div align="center">
     <img src="../imgs/conda-initialize-bash.png" alt="Logo" width="500">
 </div>